microsoft/DurableFunctionsMonitor/durablefunctionsmonitor-vscodeext/README.md

 * Get a bird's eye view of any Azure Functions project in form of a graph - **Command Palette -> Visualize Functions as a Graph...**.
 * List your Orchestrations and/or Durable Entities, with sorting, infinite scrolling and auto-refresh.
 * Monitor the status of a certain Orchestration/Durable Entity.
 Restart, Purge, Rewind, Terminate, Raise Events.
-* Start new orchestration instances - **Azure Functions View Container -> DURABLE FUNCTIONS -> [right-click on your TaskHub] -> Start New Orchestration Instance...**
+* Start new orchestration instances - **AZURE view container -> DURABLE FUNCTIONS -> [right-click on your TaskHub] -> Start New Orchestration Instance...**
 * Quickly navigate to an Orchestration/Entity instance by its ID - **Command Palette -> Durable Functions Monitor: Go to instanceId...** or **Azure Functions View Container -> DURABLE FUNCTIONS -> [right-click on your TaskHub] -> Go to instanceId...**
 * Purge Orchestrations/Durable Entities history - **Command Palette -> Durable Functions Monitor: Purge History...**
 * Cleanup deleted Durable Entities - **Command Palette -> Durable Functions Monitor: Clean Entity Storage...**
-* Observe all Task Hubs in your Azure Subscription and connect to them - **Azure Functions View Container -> DURABLE FUNCTIONS**
+* Observe all Task Hubs in your Azure Subscription and connect to them - **AZURE view container -> DURABLE FUNCTIONS**
 * Delete Task Hubs - **Command Palette -> Delete Task Hub...**

 See the [complete list of features in our wiki](https://github.com/microsoft/DurableFunctionsMonitor/wiki#features).